RahilEssani/Javascript-Ludo/README.txt

-A multiplayer Ludo game developed using Javascript, HTML and CSS.
+#A multiplayer Ludo game
+Developed using Javascript, HTML and CSS.
 A sleek design is implemented using bootstrap as well.
 All the game logic is done in JS.

-To run this project
+###To run this project
 -download all files and keep them in one folder
 -open home.html to play ludo